linkerd/website/linkerd.io/content/2/proxy-injection/_index.md

 [`linkerd inject`](../cli/inject/) command.
 Moving injection to the cluster side, rather than relying on client side behavior, can help ensure that the data plane is always present and configured correctly, regardless of how pods are deployed.

-Note that as of Linkerd 2.2, this feature is opt-in, and you must explicitly annotate namespaces or pods as described below to enable auto-injection.
+Note that the experimental version of this feature, prior to the stable-2.2 and edge-19.2.1 releases, injected all pods in all namespaces, but the current version requires that you explicitly annotate your namespaces or pods as described below to enable auto-injection.

 ## Installation